 To access your shipping settings, you need to go to Settings > Shipping and Delivery in your Shopify dashboard.

-There, you’ll be able to set up four different types of shipping rates:
+There, you’ll be able to set up various different types of shipping rates:

 - flat shipping rates — a rate per item that is not connected to product price or weight